1986 Indianapolis 500: Second day - Sunday May 11

-Practice – week 2
+Practice – Week 2

 Rain delayed the opening of practice on Monday, May 12, and only 21 cars took laps Tuesday (May 13).
-Both days saw light activity, and the biggest news came off-the-track.
 Two-time winner Gordon Johncock planned to end a one-year retirement, and purchase a back-up car from Penske.
 However his funding fell through at the last minute, and he was forced to sit out the race.

-On Tuesday, May 14, Mario Andretti was practicing his qualified car.
+The biggest story of the week came on Tuesday May 14.
+Mario Andretti was practicing his already qualified car.
 A suspension piece failed, and he crashed hard into the turn 3 wall.
-Newman/Haas Racing would spend the next several days trying to make repairs, but the car's tub was rendered a total loss.
-Later in the week, Andretti started practicing his back-up car, which the team announced he would be driving on race day.
+Andretti suffered lacerations to his left heel, and abrasions to both knees, but he was not seriously injured.
+Newman/Haas Racing would spend the next several days trying to make repairs, and even sent the car's tub back to the Lola factory in England for reconstruction.
+Andretti's 5th-place starting position was in jeopardy if they were unable to rebuild the car.
+Two days later, Andretti was cleared to drive, and he soon started shaking down his back-up car.
+By the end of the week, the team announced that Andretti would drive the back-up car in the race.
+He was moved to the rear of the starting grid.

 The remainder of the week saw sparse track activity.
 Most cars on the track belonged to yet-unqualified drivers.
 Thursday, May 15 was almost a complete wash out due to a thunderstorm.

-Day 3 time trials
+Time Trials - Second weekend

+Third Day - Saturday May 17

 Despite threatening weather for the next two days, the third day of qualifying saw only four additional cars added to the field.
 Jim Crawford was the fastest of the day, over 209 mi/h.
 Dick Simon, who was disqualified the previous weekend, put his car back into the field with a speed of 204.978 mi/h.

-The day ended with 1 position left vacant in the field.
+The day ended with one position left vacant in the field.